 Enologue castle at the property since 2000, Isabelle Davin oversees the activity of the vat house and the cellars.
 The harvest is received in 14 stainless steel tanks and 8 thermoregulated concrete tanks.
 In order to respect the terroir and depending on the characteristics of the grape varieties, the grapes are oriented in the different vats.
 Several daily windings will help in the smooth running of the alcoholic fermentation and allow to extract the color and tannins from the skin of the grapes.
 After a week of alcoholic fermentation and three to four weeks of maceration, comes the time of discharging and the malolactic fermentation performed partially in barrels.

 The French oak barrels start from the finished malolactic fermentation and last between 16 and 18 months.
 Yoann Lavigne, cellar master, and his team are active in the cellar: topping and racking are necessary in order to bring the best breeding conditions to the wine.
 After several tasting sessions with our wine consultant Michel Rolland, the assembly takes place 6 months after the harvest.
 The vintages of Château Le Crock and Château La Croix Saint-Estèphe (second wine) are thus born.
 Bottling takes place 22 months after harvest.

-Didier Cuvelier is accompanied by Vineyard Manager Jonathan Servant, Oenologist Isabelle Davin and Cellar Master Vincent Pautard.
-A team of 10 people makes the estate live throughout the year and aims for excellence.
-From the vineyard to the bottle, combining tradition and modernity, the expertise of this team is used to produce wines of high quality while respecting the soil and the identity of the château.
+Around Sara Lecompte-Cuvelier, supported by culture chef Jonathan Servant, château oenologist Isabelle Davin and chai manager Yoann Lavigne, a team of 10 people supports the property throughout the year.
+From the vineyard to the bottle, combining tradition and modernity, all the know-how of this team concentrates to produce high quality wines in respect of the terroir and the identity of the Château.